Get my free meal plan 👉 here

 2. Be Realistic About How Often You Will Eat Out

 When creating your meal plan, try to be realistic about how often you will eat out.
 If chicken & veggies or fruits and veggies, just aren’t going to cut it on Friday night, don’t even plan (and buy groceries) to last you that long.
+Not only will this help you cut back on grocery prices, but you can redirect those funds towards where your money will go anyway and avoid food waste as well.

 You will end up SAVING money in the end when you plan for what is realistic in your life!

-3. Buy Certain Foods in Bulk
+3. Buy Certain Foods In Bulk

 • Frozen non-starchy veggies like carrots, broccoli, cauliflower, spinach, and green beans

 • Packs of nuts like peanuts, cashews, etc. (or better yet, get a variety!) – if you want to make your own little packs, go ahead by all means!
-For me, it’s worth it to buy the pre-packaged packs because I’m pretty lazy 😉
+For me, it’s worth it to buy the pre-packaged packs because I’m pretty lazy

 • Jerky – lasts for so long